and what foods you should eat to be adequately provided with them

 Although deficiency symptoms are rather rare in industrialised countries, extreme diets or a generally very one-sided diet can certainly lead to a vitamin A deficiency.

 Vitamin A is important for the nails, vision and skin.
 It stimulates sebum production on the scalp.
 Sufficient, but not too much, vitamin A provides for a better skin appearance, a healthy scalp and good hair growth.
 A deficiency can cause vision problems and (diffuse) hair loss.
 The daily requirement for Men ...is about 1 milligram.
 RÄ (retinol equivalent) and Women ...at 0.8 milligrams gram.

 Vitamin B12, just like vitamin A, is also very important for our cell formation and cell growth and is needed, among other things, for the formation of red blood cells, which in turn are responsible for oxygen transport in the body.
 A known side effect of a vitamin B12 deficiency is anaemia, also known as anaemia.
 Vitamin B12 is also responsible for the functioning of our nervous system.
 Therefore, a deficiency can lead to headaches, damage to the optic nerve, depression, a deterioration of the hair structure and ultimately hair loss.

-In addition to animal foods such as red meat, calf's liver, fish, oysters, Edam, Camembert and Brie, nori algae also contain a lot of vitamin B. Alopecia in vegans and vegetarians is often caused by a vitamin B-12 deficiency, as this vitamin is mainly found in animal foods.
+In addition to animal foods, such as red meat, calf's liver, fish, oysters, Edam, Camembert and Brie, nori seaweed also contains a lot of vitamin B. Alopecia in vegans and vegetarians is often caused by a vitamin B-12 deficiency, as this vitamin is mainly found in animal foods.
 The daily requirement of an adult is 4.0µg.
-If supplied in sufficient quantities, the vitamin helps to stop hair loss and ensures strong, thick hair.
+With a sufficient supply, the vitamin helps to stop hair loss and ensures strong, thick hair.

 Stimulates hair growth